-The post war era of the late 1940's and early 1950's were prosperous times in America.
+The postwar era of the late 1940s and early 1950s were prosperous times in America.
 Mack's family grew as did his business.
-Bennie was born in 1947, and Melba in 1950.
-Between 1946 and 1954 Mack doubled the size of his grocery about every 2 years.
+Son Bennie was born in 1947, and daughter Melba in 1950.
+Between 1946 and 1954 Mack doubled the size of his grocery about every two years.
 By 1954, Mack Henson Grocery & Meat was selling clothing and hardware.
-His store included a jewelry shop and watch repair, a barber shop and even offered dry cleaning pick up and delivery.
-This kind of one stop shopping was the basic concept that Walmart and Kmart use today.
+His store included a jewelry shop and watch repair, a barber shop and even offered dry cleaning pick-up and delivery.
+This kind of one stop shopping was the basic concept that Wal-mart and K-mart use today.
 Mack Henson was doing it fifty years ago in Abilene, Texas.
 Mack, his sister Louise and her husband Jake Cagle opened a gas station and salvage yard.
 Dusty had a snow cone stand in the parking lot.

-Mack even had his own 15 minute T.V. show that aired every Wednesday.
-And Mack appeared as the Master of Ceremonies at many functions in and around Abilene.
-All the Henson brothers, Mack, Arthel, Shorty, Melvin and sister Louise did well during this time.
-The brothers owned neighboring cabins on Ft Phantom lake.
-Mack swam 2 miles across the lake on his 30th birthday July 10, 1950.
-Life was good!!!
+Mack even had his own fifteen-minute TV show that aired every Wednesday.
+And Mack appeared as the master of ceremonies at many functions in and around Abilene.
+All the Henson siblings-Mack, Arthel, Shorty, Melvin and sister Louise-did well during this time.
+The brothers owned neighboring cabins on Fort Phantom Lake.
+Mack swam two miles across the lake on his thirtieth birthday, July 10, 1950.

+Life was good!

-But Mack didn't lay back and take things easy.
-In 1955 and 1956 he opened 3 convenience stores, The Quickway Stores, in Abilene.
-He built a small strip center east of the big store which included Hawkeye's Diner and the latest fad in Abilene - a "Coin Operated" Laundry.
-In 1957, Mack sold the Quickway Stores and some rent houses, leased the big store to Wooten Grocery Company and retired at age 37.
+BUT MACK didn't lay back and take things easy.
+In 1955 and 1956 he opened three convenience stores, the Quickway Stores, in Abilene.
+He built a small strip center east of the big store which included Hawkeye's Diner and the latest fad in Abilene-a coin-operated laundry.

+In 1957, Mack sold the Quickway Stores and some rent houses, leased the big store to Wooten Grocery Company and retired at age thirty-seven.

 Mack hunted, fished, traveled some, managed his properties and piddled in other small business deals.
 But he got restless.
-So in 1959, he made a deal with the General Electric Company to open coin operated laundries featuring GE machines nationwide.
+So in 1959, he made a deal with the General Electric Company to open coin-operated laundries featuring GE machines nationwide.
 It was a sweet deal for Mack.
-He had the full financial backing of G E and took many trips scouting locations for this promising new business.
-The first 3 laundries were scheduled to open in Alamosa, Monte Vista and Del Norte, three small towns in the San Luis Valley of Southern Colorado.
-On a cold Sunday in February 1959 just before signing the papers for the first new GE Coin Operated Laundry in Colorado, Mack and Jean drove up to Wolf Creek Pass and passed a beautiful ranch along the banks of the Rio Grande River, 5 miles west of South Fork, Colorado.
+He had the full financial backing of GE and took many trips scouting locations for this promising new business.
+The first three laundries were scheduled to open in Alamosa, Monte Vista and Del Norte, three small towns in the San Luis Valley of Southern Colorado.
+On a cold Sunday in February 1959 just before signing the papers for the first new GE coin-operated laundry in Colorado, Mack and Jean drove up to Wolf Creek Pass and passed a beautiful ranch along the banks of the Rio Grande River, five miles west of South Fork, Colorado.
 They noticed that the ranch was for sale.
-Instead of signing the papers for the coin laundries, Mack and Jean signed a contract to buy his dream ranch, the ranch that we all know today as Fun Valley.
+Instead of signing the papers for the coin-operated laundries, Mack and Jean signed a contract to buy his dream ranch, the ranch that we all know today as Fun Valley.

-In May of 1959, the Henson Family and long time employees Jackie Woods, Jeanie Woods and Cleve Bilbrey left Abilene for Colorado.
+In May of 1959, the Henson Family and long-time employees Jackie Woods, Jeanie Woods and Cleve Bilbrey left Abilene for Colorado.
 By the end of that summer, Fun Valley was open for business.
-The ranch featured a Miniature Golf Course, a commercial trout fishing pond and horse rentals.
-By the fall of 1959 Mack had his Colorado Outfitter Guide license and had established a camp in the mountains for hunters.
+The ranch featured a miniature golf course, a commercial trout fishing pond and horse rentals.
+By the fall of 1959 Mack had his Colorado outfitter guide license and had established a camp in the mountains for hunters.